blischalk/haskell-notes/HaskellNotes.md

 	capital all@(x:xs) = "The first letter of " ++ all ++ " is " ++ [x]

 ## Guards

+Dispatch on more than just a patterns shape.
+After a successful pattern match, all guards are checked and a successful guard results in that value becoming the functions return value.

 	bmiTell :: (RealFloat a) => a -> String
 	bmiTell bmi